alex-sadrgilany/PWA-Budget-Tracker/README.md

 npm start
 ```

-Step 5: Use insomnia or a similar application to test all the various different routes and how they respond to whichever information you desire.
+Step 5: Navigate to localhost:3001 in order to use the application locally.

 ## License